Latest Premier League Betting After Arsenal Slip Up

 Onto Chelsea, and I genuinely believed that they had turned turned the corner and found some consistency at last.
 So I really didn’t see any sign of that result against Stoke coming.
 Looking at the highlights, the Chelsea defence looked hopelessly exposed on a couple of the goals.

-As for Spurs, after their 2-1 victory over Sunderland, they now find themselves just 3 points behind second place Liverpool, after been written off over recent weeks.
+As for Spurs, after their 2-1 victory over Sunderland, they now find themselves just 3 points behind second place Liverpool.
+This after been written off over recent weeks.

 AVB now finds himself fourth favourite in the ‘Next Manager To Leave Post’ betting.
 Malky Mackay is the favourite at 7/2, with Big Sam and Chris Hughton not far behind.
 David Moyes is fifth favourite.